 Round out your day with a trip on the Don River Railway or a guided tour of Home Hill, the historic original home of Dame Enid and Joseph Lyons, Tasmania’s only Prime Minister.
 Home Hill is open Wed-Sun at 2pm for guided tours.

 Start your day with a leisurely brunch at one of Devonport’s cafe’s or restaurants and peruse the local specialty stores in downtown Devonport.
 Or if adventure is more your style join the free 5km Devonport Parkrun, trail run, bushwalk or ride in Don Reserve or Kelcey Tier or take to the water off Bluff or Coles Beach.

-Sunday is market day and you will find an assortment of old and new at the Providore Place Markets and the Don Village Markets.
+Sunday is market day and you will find an assortment of old and new at the Don Village Market.
 While away the afternoon with a visit to the Bass Strait Maritime Centre and explore the maritime history of Devonport and the Bass Strait.
-Top off your trip with a selection of fresh Tasmanian oysters, a local produce plate or a selection of cakes from the in house cafe Pearl and Oyster Bar & Cafe.